ad-si/Rust-Flashcards/cards.md

 ---

-How many lifetime parameters does a function with one parameter (and no explicit lifetime annotations) get?
+How many lifetime parameters does a function with one reference parameter (and no explicit lifetime annotations) get?
 By which of the lifetime elision rules?

 . . .

-A function with one parameter gets one lifetime parameter.
+A function with one reference parameter gets one lifetime parameter.

 ```rust
 fn foo<'a>(x: &'a i32)